LUVDUMP – The Fall of Icarus

 LUVDUMP’s message is very much one of resistance and propagandising, spreading the word.
 “Who watches the watchers?”, they shout about American imperialism and warmongering.
 They recognise the connection between various struggles: “Liberate the animals to liberate ourselves”.
 On “Burnt By The Sun”, they celebrate the counter cultural life in a display of solidarity and hope: “They can chop down the trees but what they forget is that we are seeds… No matter how hard they try they’ll never bring us down”.
 As they say themselves, LUVDUMP are “a mix of fast melodic punk, skacore, reggae and dub with political and socially conscious lyrics”.

 Without even looking I knew straight away LUVDUMP were from Manchester.
 Whilst I didn’t spend too long looking, there wasn’t much instantly available about who is in the band but I could hear sonic clues: some of the voices, the style of melodic hardcore and in particular the skanky sounds similar to early Autonomads and the dubby sounds akin to Black Star Dub Collective.

-Originally available as a limited (30 copies!) lathe-cut 10-inch which raised funds for grassroots human, animal and environmental rights organisations, this is now download only (ed. – fundraising for the grassroots network Operation Solidarity in Ukraine).
+Originally available as a limited (30 copies!) lathe-cut 10-inch which raised funds for grassroots human, animal and environmental rights organisations, this is now download only (fundraising for the grassroots network Solidarity Collectives in Ukraine).
 My only criticism is that—in common with many digital releases—it would be nice to include the lyrics.